 - (1) "Delivery system" means a structure, controlled by a pharmacy licensed in this state, that a prescription is placed in for patient pick-up. - (2) "Supervising pharmacy" means a licensed pharmacy that oversees the operations and administration of remote dispensing. - Phar 7.41 Delivery system (1) Prescription shall be stored in a secure delivery system immediately upon delivery to the location of the delivery system.
 Only the patient or patient's agent shall be able to open the door or locker containing only the patient's prescription. - (2) The delivery system shall be designed in a manner which does not disclose protected health information. - (3) The delivery system shall maintain appropriate environmental controls, including temperature and humidity, to prevent drug adulteration. - (4) The use of a delivery system does not create an exemption to s.
-450.11 (1b), Stats. - (5) A log shall be maintained by the dispensing pharmacy of all prescriptions delivered to the delivery system. - (6) The delivery system shall be inventoried at least weekly and a list of unclaimed prescriptions shall be reviewed by a pharmacist. - (7) The managing pharmacist shall establish written policies and procedures for all of the following: - (a) Stocking of the delivery system. - (b) Determining access to the delivery system. - (c) Detection and mitigation of diversion and theft.

-Phar 7.42 Automated direct-to-patient dispensing system.
-(1) A pharmacy may utilize an automated direct-to-patient dispensing system in a secure and professionally appropriate environment in any of the locations under s.
-450.062 (1) to (4), Stats.
+450.11 (1b), Stats. - (5) A log shall be maintained by the dispensing pharmacy of all prescriptions delivered to the delivery system. - (6) The delivery system shall be inventoried at least weekly and a list of unclaimed prescriptions shall be reviewed by a pharmacist. - (7) The managing pharmacist shall establish written policies and procedures for all of the following: - (a) Stocking of the delivery system. - (b) Determining access to the delivery system. - (c) Detection and mitigation of diversion and theft. - Phar 7.42 Automated direct-to-patient dispensing system.
+(1) In this section "supervising practitioner" means the practitioner who is responsible for the operation of the automated direct-to-patient dispensing system and requirements of this section. - (2) An automated direct-to-patient dispensing system in a secure and professionally appropriate environment in any of the locations under s.
+450.062 (1) to (4), Stats. may operate for purposes of practitioner dispensing.
+The supervising practitioner will ensure all of the following requirements are met: